-The first step when deploying business applications to Bizagi PaaS, as described at From Studio to PaaS, is to design, build and automate your processes.
+The first step when deploying business applications to Automation Service, as described at From Studio to the cloud, is to design, build and automate your processes.

 Process automation is how you can convert your process flows into technological applications, while relying on Bizagi Studio.

-Before doing so, it is important to ensure that how you use Bizagi's features to automate those processes of your applications, so that these are aligned with your expectations for a production environment.
+Before doing so, it is important to review how you use Bizagi's features to automate the processes in your applications, so they are aligned with your expectations for a Production environment.

 Rapid prototyping, early validations, and unit tests

-Note that Bizagi Studio integrates a runtime Work portal within the development environment, which allows you do rapid prototyping of the UI, or overall tests on the behavior of the business applications, while implementing them.
+Bizagi Studio integrates a runtime Work portal within the Development environment.
+This lets you do rapid prototyping of the UI, or overall tests on the behavior of the business applications, while you are developing them.

-As this building/implementation stages takes place, the runtime Work portal will reflect all of the changes performed directly in Bizagi Studio in real time, and just as end users in a production environment would see them.
+As this building/implementation stages proceed, the runtime Work portal reflects all the changes performed directly in Bizagi Studio in real time, and just as end users in a Production environment would see them.

-Once verifications in the development environment are completed, you may plan your deployment to the testing environment in Bizagi PaaS.
+Once verification in the Development environment is complete, you may plan your deployment to the Testing environment in Automation Service.

 Designing business applications with Bizagi

-Before you publish business application to a testing or a production environment, ensure you completely acknowledge the following concepts associated with working with Bizagi.
+Before you publish business application to a testing or a Production environment, make sure you completely understand the following concepts associated with working with Bizagi:

 1. Bizagi projects